microsoft/debug-adapter-protocol/specification.md

   frameId?: number;

   /**
    * One or more source lines.
-Typically this is the text a user has typed into
+Typically this is the text users have typed into
-   * the debug console before he asked for completion.
+   * the debug console before they asked for completion.
    */
   text: string;

   /**
-   * The character position for which to determine the completion proposals.
+   * The position within `text` for which to determine the completion proposals.
+   * It is measured in UTF-16 code units and the client capability
+   * `columnsStartAt1` determines whether it is 0- or 1-based.
    */
   column: number;